You should be proud of yourself. Very beautiful. I making rye this weekend.

 (high percentage rye breads are never scored, it would never hold the scoring...)

 Hey.
-So, I answer all comments, but it might take me a few days.
-Sit tight, and I will get back to you as soon as I can!
+So, I answer all of my comments, but it may take me a few days to get to it.
+Go ahead and leave a comment or ask a question and I will respond the best I can!